TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 27/1 Samuel 27.10.md

 ---

-And Achish said, Against whom have ye made a raid to-day?
-And David said, Against the South of Judah, and against the South of the Jerahmeelites, and against the South of the Kenites.
+Achish said, "Against whom have you made a raid today?"
+David said, "Against the South of Judah, against the South of the Jerahmeelites, and against the South of the Kenites."